 3 post-pandemic workplace transformations shaping the next chapter of the law firm

-The COVID-19 pandemic sped up much-needed change in the workplace that may have never happened otherwise.
+The COVID-19 pandemic has clearly sped up much-needed change in the workplace that may have never happened otherwise.
 Organizations around the world transitioned to hybrid working models and some even made the switch to completely distributed teams.
 Business leaders began to evaluate just how much office space they would need moving forward, what types of spaces, and question whether spaces should be repurposed to better suit new working norms.

 These changes are hardly short term.
 As we look to the workplaces of the future, we can expect that this pandemic will have a long-standing impact.
 In CBRE’s Law Firm Practice Group (LFPG)’s recent research surveying 149 law firms, 58% of respondents predicted that COVID-19 will still have a significant impact on the workplace even three years from now.